yarenty/quotes/src/Anonymous/README.md

 I like work.
 I can sit and watch it for hours.
 I understand why you're confused.
 You're thinking too much.
 I used to have a drinking problem.
 Now I love the stuff.
+You will survive living with what's essential, but you'll thrive living with what adds value.